WHERE TO EAT AUTHENTIC COCIDO MADRILEÑO IN MADRID

 Malacatín

-Another big name in the cocido game is Malacatín, a Madrid staple since 1893.
-This is a great place to go if you have a larger group and want to share cocido together, since there is a flat rate of 21€ per diner.
+Another big name in the cocido game is Malacatín, since 1893.
+Their flat rate makes this an ideal place to go if you’re in a big group and want to share cocido.
 Portions are generous so come with an appetite!
-This restaurant is quite popular but also quite small, so make sure that you call ahead to book a table.
+This restaurant is popular but also quite small, so make sure that you call ahead to book a table.
 Rustic and homey, Malacatín is an authentic dining experience in Madrid.

 Address: Calle de la Ruda, 5